Edna Krabappel: Love life

 Another theme is her relationship with the school principal, Seymour Skinner.
 In the episode "Grade School Confidential", she develops a secret romance with Skinner, a relationship that almost leads to marriage.
 In the episode "Special Edna", Skinner proposes to Edna, to which she agrees.
 However, in the episode "My Big Fat Geek Wedding", Edna leaves Skinner at the altar after realizing that he doesn't want to marry her.
 Since then, Edna's attitudes to Skinner have vacillated between passion and disdain in various episodes.
 In The Simpsons Movie, she can be seen at the Green Day concert on top of Seymour's shoulders wearing a T-shirt saying "Not my boyfriend" with an arrow pointing down at Skinner.

 In season 17 ("The Seemingly Never-Ending Story"), a flashback showed that Edna was in a serious relationship with Moe Szyslak when she first moved to Springfield, before meeting Skinner or even becoming a teacher.
 She was about to elope with him, but then changed her mind when she met Bart Simpson, a student she believed needed help.
 Consequently, Moe breaks up with her.
 At the end of the episode, Moe and Edna are a couple once again, much to Skinner's jealousy when he catches them making out on school property.
 In "Regarding Margie", she and Principal Skinner are seen making love on a golf course.
 Then he climbs off and she says, "Birthday is over, Seymour", and lights up a cigarette.

-Edna is in a relationship with Ned Flanders.
-During the 22nd episode of the 22nd season, "The Ned-Liest Catch", Ned and Edna began dating (Though the two have dated previously in the episode "Alone Again, Natura-Diddily").
+During the 22nd episode of the 22nd season, "The Ned-Liest Catch", Ned Flanders and Edna began dating (though the two have dated previously in the episode "Alone Again, Natura-Diddily").
 The fate of the couple was left to a fan vote, to be revealed during the 23rd season opener.
 When "The Falcon and the D'ohman" debuted, it revealed that the fans voted in favor of the relationship.
 At the close of the episode, a disclaimer appeared on screen which stated – "What our fans have joined together, let no writer rip asunder".
 It is also revealed in "The Ned-Liest Catch" that she has "dated" in addition to Skinner, Moe Szyslak, Lenny, Carl, Comic Book Guy, Joey Kramer, Krusty the Clown, Cletus Spuckler, and several others.